Venetian Masquerade Ball-2018

 Veterans Empowering Veterans Annual Venetian Masquerade Ball is our signature major fundraising event of the year.

-This years Formal Black Tie Event will be held at the Fort Bragg Iron Mike Conference Center, July 8, 2017 from 6 pm until midnight.
+This years Formal Black Tie Event will be held TBD, October, 2018 from 6 pm until midnight.

 Mask is required and can be purchased at the door.